devtut/generate/docs/python/commonwealth-exceptions.md

 ---
-metaTitle: Commonwealth Exceptions
+metaTitle Commonwealth Exceptions
-description: TypeErrors, NameError: name '???' is not defined, IndentationErrors (or indentation SyntaxErrors), Other Errors, Syntax Error on good code
+description TypeErrors, NameError name '???' is not defined, IndentationErrors (or indentation SyntaxErrors), Other Errors, Syntax Error on good code
 ---

 # Commonwealth Exceptions